-Wet season (October 1 through April 30) sediment fluxes to Lower South Bay from the Guadalupe River, Coyote Creek, and the Dumbarton Bridge and annual net flux for the Lower South Bay.
-(Data from the Guadalupe River and Coyote Creek are collected only during the rainy season.
+Table 1.
+Seasonal (October 1 through April 30) sediment fluxes to Lower South Bay from the Guadalupe River, Coyote Creek, and the Dumbarton Bridge and annual net flux for the Lower South Bay.
+(Data from the Guadalupe River and Coyote Creed are collected only during the rainy season.
 Positive values are fluxes into Lower South Bay.
 All values in metric tons.)